 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

 Southeast Asia is the place that first captured my heart and turned me into a traveller.
 While I know many of the countries well, there’s always more to do, see and experience in this captivating region.
-While it’s fantastic for all types of travellers, today I’m going to be sharing my Asia backpacking tips.
+It’s fantastic for all types of travellers, but today I’m going to be sharing my Asia backpacking tips.

 Southeast Asia is one of the world’s most popular places for backpacking.
 It’s cheap, safe and beautiful with friendly people and delicious food.
 From pho to laksa, banh mi, pad Thai, massaman curry and chilli crab, you’ll never have your fill… Of Asia, or the food!